-Why Modi will sound the 2019 poll bugle from Maghar, the ‘Gateway to Hell’
+Why Modi sounded the 2019 poll bugle from Maghar, the ‘Gateway to Hell’

-Prime Minister Narendra Modi will sound the poll bugle for 2019 from Maghar, in Uttar Pradesh which is often referred to as the Gateway to Hell.
+Prime Minister Narendra Modi sounded the poll bugle for 2019 from Maghar, in Uttar Pradesh which is often referred to as the Gateway to Hell.
 In 2014, the PM had made holy city of Varanasi the epi-centre of the BJP's campaign and he even won the seat.

 The choice of Maghar is an interesting one.
 The superstition is that anyone who dies in Maghar goes to hell.
 This was however sought to be dispelled by 15th century poet Kabir who travelled to Maghar to breathe his last.